humilitykind/Colour-detection/README.md

+Run main script as task1.ipynb

-input a picture of the colour , and click with mouse
+input a picture whose the colour you want to identify, and click with mouse

-main script as task1.ipynb
+You will get the nearest official colur name

 comments in the nb itself